-You might already know about escalating cybersecurity threats, from ransomware to hackers, but it's very possible you are underestimating the risk to you and your business.
+You might already know about the escalating threats, from ransomware to hackers, but it's very possible you are underestimating the risk to you.
 It's also possible you're NOT fully protected and are operating under a false sense of security, ill-advised and underserved by your outsourced IT company.